emelleby/docusaurus-docs-template/docs/doc1.md

 ---
 id: doc1
-title: Online
+title: Online registration
-sidebar_label: Example Page
+sidebar_label: Example page
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.